i13abe/parametric-qSNE/README.md

 https://pytorch.org/

 # How to use the parametric q-SNE
-We provide the demo.ipynb to run demonstrate on MNIST.
+We provide the parametriic_qsne.ipynb to run demonstrate on MNIST.
 If you can use jupyter notebook or jupter lab, please use this demonstrate file.
-If you can not use jupyter, please make the python file while referring demo.ipynb.
+If you can not use jupyter, please make the python file while referring parametriic_qsne.ipynb.
 Before run it, following step is required.

 - compile the "_utils.pyx"